MrXnneHang/MrXnneHang/README.md

 # Hi 👋
 Hi there 👋 I'm a junior student majoring in AI at Xiamen University of Technology, diving into deep learning framework.

 ---

 - [XnneHang's Blog](https://xnnehang.top/about)
 - Junior student (during holiday)
 - I love reading📚, writing✏️.It's my life.
 - I like open source and all interesting things and want to try to do it.
 - I want to be an interesting person and create something that can be remembered by others.
+- But action first.
+Moving first.
+I'm so fucking lazy sometimes.

 ---